 Following the proposed framework we specified cluster analysis in Stata 16 with either z- and range-standardized variables, used Gower and squared Euclidian distance as measures of dissimilarity in both, a k-means partitioning analysis as well as a agglomerative cluster analysis with average and Wards algorithms as linkage methods and selected the first and second-best result determined by stopping rules of Calinski-Harabasz and Duda/Hart and Dendrogramms for each of the 24 separate cluster analysis.

 Findings from 8 k-means and 16 hierarchical cluster analysis results went equally in the calculation on how often each country was in the same cluster with every other country.
 To classify as full membership within this network of long-term-care systems, a connection between two countries must show up in ≥ 66% of all cluster analysis and a country needs to have these strong ties with at least half of all countries in the cluster.
 A partial membership is defined as a connection of two countries in ≥ 50% of cluster analysis.
 We present one cluster solution which is based on the full membership rule and one cluster solution which also integrates the partial mebmerships into the solution.
 We mapped the cluster solution by a network graph, which was modelled by UNICNET6/Netdraw.
+The graph thereby not only visualizes groups of countries and how likely it is that two countries belong to a similar type of LTC system.
+Rather it displays the internal consistency of LTC systems allowing for an in-depth analysis of the composition of clusters.

 Results – 1236 words

-Figure 1 shows a graphical depiction of the clusters.
-All shown ties are larger or equal 50%.
-The graph visualizes groups of countries and how likely it is that two countries belong to a similar type of LTC system.
-Furthermore, the graph and the information in table 2 show the internal consistency of LTC systems.
-Nine clusters can be divided, based on the full membership rule:
+Based on the full membership rule, nine clusters can be divided (Table 1):

+--- TABLE 2 ABOUT HERE ---

+Table 2: Clustering based on benchmark percentages of same cluster solutions